absorensen/numbers_go_brrrr/m6_projects/README.md

 # 👨🏼‍💻 Projects
-If you are using this material for a course, a project is a good way to put in to practice all of the various tools, methods and concepts we have looked at previously.
-This section will get into what makes for a good project in either a course context.
+A project is a good way to put in to practice all of the various tools, methods and concepts we have looked at previously.
+This section will get into what makes for a good project.

 This is where you get to play!